Skip to main content

 In the ResNet paper’s discussion:

-• Option A: downsample the shortcut (stride 2) and zero-pad channels to match CoutC_{out}.
+• Option A: downsample the skip connection (stride 2) and zero-pad channels to match CoutC_{out}.

 • Option B: downsample and project with 1×1 conv to match dimensions.